Why should I buy Electric Drum Brakes?

-“But I do not think I need electric brakes on my camper as it is lightweight.”
+“But I do not think I need caravan drum brakes on my camper as it is a lightweight trailer.”

-Imagine going down a dirt road on a mountainside with 2-tonne of Landcruiser and 750kg unbraked camper.
+Imagine driving down a dirt road on a mountainside with a 2-tonne of Landcruiser and a 750kg unbraked camper.

-Hit the brakes for something as simple as a corner and the Landcruiser slides on the dirt, pushed by your camper.
-You are into the bend in the road quickly, still on the skids, and you take the foot off the brake and power around the corner.
+You are quickly into the bend in the road, still on the skids, and you take the foot off the brake and power around the corner.
 I bet you have done that heaps of times?

-You are only doing 50kms, but the trucks are going 20kms.
+You are only doing a slow 50kms, but the trucks are going 20kms.

 This one scared me enough to put disc rotors and brakes on my boat trailer.
-I should have known better, and I should have done it years before, but I didn’t.
+I should have known better and done it years before, but I didn’t.

 So What happened?

-I ended up locking all four disc brakes on the Landcruiser, the front wheels were smoking, the boat was swaying, and I was heading towards the wrong side of the road as I could not reduce speed by 30km before I hit the back of the trucks.
+I locked all four disc brakes on the Landcruiser, and the front wheels were smoking.
+The boat was swaying, and I was heading toward the wrong side of the road as I could not reduce speed by 30km before I hit the back of the trucks.

 Axles up to 50mm Round or Square with Ford or Holden Bearings will accept electric brakes.

-The square plate in the middle of the picture is the most critical part.
+In the middle of the picture, the square plate is the most critical part of electrical brake installations.

 The weld ring is tig-welded within 0.1mm in the correct location; otherwise, you will have overheating problems.

-What is the difference between ‘new’ and ‘old’ technology electric brakes?
+What is the difference between ‘new’ and ‘old’ technology brake controllers?

-New technology brake controllers have a proportional brake control unit as opposed to user control.
+New technology brake controllers have a proportional brake control unit instead of manual control.

 The harder you press the brake pedal, the harder your caravan brakes are applied.